sacha-epita/mpu6050_kalman/README.md

 This allows the use of both advantages: Accelerometer for long-term correction of our orientation and gyroscope for short-term correction.

-One of the most popular filters is the [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter).
-This filter has two steps :  prediction, and correction.
+One of the most popular is the [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter).
+This filter has two steps :

 ### Prediction Step
-The filter predicts the current state based on the last estimation.
+The filter is able to predict the current state based on the last estimation and the matrix model that will be described below.
 The prediction step is used when we have a sensor that doesn't get refreshed often enough.
 The algorithm is still able to predict steps if we want a faster loop than the sensor is able to give us.
-For example GPS tend to have a very slow refresh rate.

 #### Example
-If we want to predict the roll of an airplane.
-To make the prediction we use the old roll angle known and we can use the roll angle (previously measured) to adjust the new roll prediction.
+For example with the roll.
+The current roll angle is the last estimated roll angle with the addition of the roll rate.
 \text{Roll}(t) = \text{Roll}(t - 1) + \text{RollRate}(t - 1) \cdot \Delta T

 ### Correction Step
-This step is called every time new sensor data.
-With the last estimation, the confidence in this prediction and with noise values (stored as matrices) it will correct the new sensor data.
+This step is called every time new sensor data are available.
+With the last estimation, the confidence in this prediction (stored as 'noise' matrices) it will 'correct' (denoise) the new sensor data.
-Sensor has noise and this step gets the new data and limits the noise to the prediction.

 # Implementation